Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Methods and Models

 \subsection{Calculation of the diluted isotopic compositions and the $\varepsilon$ values}

-We considered the 68 models listed in Tables~\ref{tab:models0p014}, \ref{tab:models0p02}, and \ref{tab:models0p03} and transformed the surface abundances of the Zr and Nd isotopes into the $\varepsilon$ values, described below and needed to compare to the data, using the method described in, e.g., \cite{lugaro23}.
+We considered the 80 models listed in Tables~\ref{tab:models0p014}, \ref{tab:models0p02}, and \ref{tab:models0p03} and transformed the surface abundances of the Zr and Nd isotopes into the $\varepsilon$ values, described below and needed to compare to the data, using the method described in, e.g., \cite{lugaro23}.
 In brief: \begin{enumerate} \item We dilute the AGB surface abundances and add them to the solar abundances.
 This step simulates the mixing of AGB ejecta (in the form of stardust) with material of isotopic composition corresponding to that of the bulk, standard, solar material.
-To avoid spurious results not due to nucleonsynthesis \citep{lugaro23}, for the latter we use exactly the same solar distribution used as the initial in the AGB models \citep{asplund09}.
+We use exactly the same solar distribution used as the initial in the AGB models \citep{asplund09}, because using a different distribution could also results in variations, but not due to the AGB nucleosynthesis effects that we aim to study here \citep{lugaro23}.
 Note that in the models this distribution is scaled according to the metallicity, while in this Step 1. it is taken to represent the solar matter, therefore it is not scaled.
-We dilute the abundances by a factor of 10$^4$ (i.e., we multiply them by 0.0001), which corresponds to the order of magnitude of the abundance of stardust SiC grains in meteorities of $\sim$100 parts per million \cite{zinner14}. \item We calculate the isotopic ratios of interest, \iso{96}Zr/\iso{90}Zr and \iso{148}Nd/\iso{144}Nd, and internally normalise them with a second isotopic ratio, \iso{94}Zr/\iso{90}Zr and \iso{146}Nd/\iso{144}Nd, respectively, using the exponential formula with the mass-dependent exponent (Eq.~\ref{eq:2}).
+We dilute the abundances by a factor of 10$^4$ (i.e., we multiply them by 0.0001), which corresponds to the order of magnitude of the abundance of stardust SiC grains in meteorities of $\sim$100 parts per million \citep{davidson14,nittler21,nguyen23}. \item We calculate the isotopic ratios of interest, \iso{96}Zr/\iso{90}Zr and \iso{148}Nd/\iso{144}Nd, and `internally normalise' them with a second isotopic ratio, \iso{94}Zr/\iso{90}Zr and \iso{146}Nd/\iso{144}Nd, respectively, using the exponential formula with the mass-dependent exponent (Eq.~\ref{eq:2}).
 This step is needed to factor out the effect of mass-dependent fractionation \citep{lugaro23}, as done for the data to which we compare the models. \item We calculate the per ten thousand (i.e., $\times$ 10,000) variation of the final ratio relative to the bulk, standard, solar corresponding ratio, again, the same used as the initial composition of the AGB models. \end{enumerate}

 For example:

 where

 For $\varepsilon$\iso{148}Nd the formula is equivalent, except using \iso{144}Nd as the reference isotope, \iso{146}Nd/\iso{144}Nd as the normalising ratio, and the masses in Eq.~\ref{eq:2} changed accordingly.